whitemech/Plan4Past/README.md

 ---

-Classical and FOND Planning for Pure-Past Linear Temporal Logic Goals.
+An award-winning tool for Classical and FOND Planning for Pure-Past Linear Temporal Logic (PPLTL) Goals.

 ## Installation